 Why Netflix Live?

 You might think this sounds crazy given that Netflix is reaching increasing new heights with binge-watching at the center of its brand.
 To be clear, I’m not suggesting Netflix abandon the immense value in choice and binge viewing.
-Rather, they continue to innovate by adding to their offerings with a “Live” mode that offers up current Netflix offerings in a traditional “Channels” format, with content airing aligned to time blocks like over-the-air television has done since day one.
+Rather, they continue to innovate by adding to their offerings with a “Live” mode that offers up current Netflix offerings in a traditional “Channels” format.
+In this approach, content airs aligned to time blocks like over-the-air television has done since day one.

 Not only would this “Live” approach enable Netflix members to avoid the paradox of choice (on average, it takes us seven minutes to find what to watch), a “Live” mode would also recall a nostalgic period in its members’ lives, when we flipped around channels and watched whatever happened to be on at a given time.